Magnus Bahne

-Magnus Bahne (born 15 March 1979 in Kaarina) is a retired Finnish footballer goalkeeper.
+Magnus Bahne (born 15 March 1979) is a Finnish former professional footballer who played as a goalkeeper.

 Club career

-Bahne started his career in FC Inter Turku and at the age 20 he became the number one goalkeeper of the team.
+Bahne was born in Kaarina.
+He started his career in Inter Turku and at the age 20 he became the number one goalkeeper of the team.
 In 2007, he signed with Halmstads BK in the Swedish Allsvenskan.

-He has been on trial at Charlton in 2001, Fredrikstad FK in 2005 and IK Start in 2006.
+He was on trial at Charlton in 2001, Fredrikstad FK in 2005 and IK Start in 2006.

 When transferring in 2007 to Halmstads BK he immediately took the position as number one goalkeeper and one of the best goalkeepers in the league.